When You Feel Like Disappearing - Don't Deny That Feeling

 3. Move Your Body

 Walk outside for just five minutes, take a shower, do some stretching.
 Moving your body triggers the release of serotonin and endorphins in the brain, which can improve your mood even temporarily.
 You don't need to do anything big.
+Even just getting out of bed is an action.

 4. Consult a Professional

 If the feeling of wanting to disappear persists, there may be a mental health condition such as depression or adjustment disorder behind it.
 Please visit a psychiatrist or mental health clinic.
 With medication and counseling, this suffering can reliably be reduced.
-(Books on mental wellness are also a helpful reference)
+Books on mental wellness are also a helpful reference

 A Message for You